How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Overcomplicating the Initial Setup

-- Reduces team usage β A complicated interface discourages users from engaging with the application.
+Having too many features added to the system prior to launch is often overwhelming for users.- Reduces team usage β A complicated interface discourages users from engaging with the application.

 - Increases admin workload β Adds extra effort for administrators to maintain the system.